 Decades of violent confrontations between Christians, Sunnis, Shi’ites and Druze has created a politically, economically and psychologically scarred country.
 Today, sectarianism continues to contribute to discrimination, hatred and violence.

-Furthermore, approximately 400,000 Palestinian refugees (mostly Sunni) reside in Lebanon, of which 260,000 live in refugee camps along with 30,000 Iraqi and 500 Sudanese refugees, all without formal citizenship.
+Furthermore, hundreds of thousands of Palestinian refugees (mostly Sunni) reside in refugee camps in Lebanon, along with Iraqi and Sudanese refugees, all without formal citizenship.
 Refugee camps are considered "parallel states”, and are left in the hands of armed groups who fight over control of the camps.
-The on-going crisis in neighbouring Syria contributes to an increase in internal tension, threatening security once more.

 Growing sectarian and religious hostility, indoctrination by many political parties and, in some cases, military training, increase the risk that children and young people will be drawn into violent conflict.